Apple, Pear or Banana Fritters2012-07-04

 Serving Size:4 fritters

 - Do not use berries (blueberries, raspberries) in this recipe.
-The moisture in ripe berries can cause fruit expose to hot oil to explode or cause excessive oil splatter and possible burns.
+The moisture in ripe berries can cause fruit exposed to hot oil to explode causing excessive oil splatter and possible burns.

 - Adjust the amount of cinnamon or nutmeg to taste.

 - Depending on batter thickness and fritter size, the baking step may be omitted.
 After frying the first batch, cut one in half and check for uncooked batter.
 If the fritter is cooked trough, omit baking.

 Cinnamon contains cinnamaldehyde, a phytochemical that may fight viruses, lower blood pressure and reduce your risk for diabetes, high cholesterol and neurodegenerative diseases.

 - 1 cup (130 g) all purpose or cake flour